 Cellars

 Repair category -

-Notes Not applicable
+Notes None.

+Electricity

-Electricity Repair category 1 Notes Not tested.
-It is good practice to obtain an Electrical Installation Condition Report (EICR) from a suitably qualified electrical contractor to confirm that the electrical installation is in safe working order.
-It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
-The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of owner ship for owner occupied properties.
+Repair category 1

+Notes The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

 Gas

 Repair category 1

 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition.

 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant visible defects noted.
-The plumbing and fittings appear of copper/PVC piping where seen and appeared in serviceable condition but were not tested.
+Notes No significant visible defects.